Skip to content

 Passwordless app launch

-intuneme init installs a sudoers rule at /etc/sudoers.d/intuneme-exec that allows the host user to run nsenter into the container without a password prompt.
+intuneme init installs a sudoers rule at /etc/sudoers.d/intuneme-exec that allows the host user to launch container apps without a password prompt.
 This is what enables the extension (and desktop shortcuts) to launch Edge and Intune Portal without a terminal window appearing to ask for a sudo password.

 The rule is narrowly scoped:

-• It only allows su to the host user (not arbitrary users).
+• The helper only runs su to the host user (not arbitrary users), and is installed root-owned and not user-writable.

 • It persists across intuneme start and intuneme stop cycles.

-• It is removed when you run intuneme destroy.
+• It is removed (along with the helper) when you run intuneme destroy.

 Tip

-If the rule goes missing (for example, after upgrading from an older version), running intuneme start will reinstall it automatically.
+If the rule or helper goes missing (for example, after upgrading from an older version that used the wildcard rule), running intuneme start will reinstall both automatically.